 I had picked up two shoes that looked promising, and asked the nearest assistant if it would be possible to get them in my size.
 I then went back and sat on a pouf, you know the sort – the little squares you sit on to try shoes on.
 I’d quite like to know why every shoe shop I’ve ever been to has the same taste in furniture, actually…

 So there I was, sitting on my stereotypical shoe shop square, when the assistant I had just seconds before asked for two shoes came out with two boxes, and the question “two heels?”.
-Slightly astonished at the speed with which these shoes had come (but not any less doubtful that they must be my prom shoes), I indicated that I would like to be the recipient of said ankle-killers.
+Slightly astonished at the speed with which these shoes had come (but not any less doubtful that they must be my prom shoes), I indicated that I would like to be the recipient of said stilettos.

 Two boxes now beside me, I took the first box into my lap and opened it.
 I was faced with a surprise that made me cringe to my core; black boots.
 Black, heeled boots.
-The only words I could manage were “no… no, no”.
-These weren’t my heels, they were meant for the woman sitting opposite me!
+The only words I could manage were “no… no, no” – these weren’t my heels, they were meant for the woman sitting opposite me!

 My face probably revealing a feeling of complete dismay, i hurriedly put the lid back on the box, got up and handed it back to the assistant.
 I gave a quick apologetic look to the lady sat metres away from me, and retreated back to my pouf.
 There may have been a rack of shoes between us, but rest assured, those metal racks could easily have melted under the heat coming from my cheeks.